muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T40/A/B)
+- Fix: state clear button only deletes filtered states
+- Fix: master mode not added to older profiles in all situations
+- Fix: master mode not added to new profiles

 ### (m76T40)
 - Improved: UI interactions related to state editing / state category editing
 - New: confirm prompts on delete actions for key, OSC, MIDI and state inputs.